CaspianGeben/LoopFollow/readme.md

 ## Shortcuts

-To use this version of LoopFollow plese download the following iOS Shortcuts: https://www.icloud.com/shortcuts/a354366d5d104ba09659443aa3c0b208 https://www.icloud.com/shortcuts/23411d569e884dcd90a11669aaa33300 https://www.icloud.com/shortcuts/1d30f7f61d0d4d53b5afc5e824da2834 https://www.icloud.com/shortcuts/b364d56f958648b4a43801e740e6e189
+To use this version of LoopFollow please download the following iOS Shortcuts on your mobile:

+https://www.icloud.com/shortcuts/a354366d5d104ba09659443aa3c0b208
+https://www.icloud.com/shortcuts/23411d569e884dcd90a11669aaa33300
+https://www.icloud.com/shortcuts/1d30f7f61d0d4d53b5afc5e824da2834
+https://www.icloud.com/shortcuts/b364d56f958648b4a43801e740e6e189

+(Open this page on your phone and click on the links.
+If you have trouble installing shortcuts, make sure you run atleast one shortcut on your phone prior to clicking the links or read this article o MacWorld https://www.macworld.com/article/3447279/how-to-allow-untrusted-shortcuts-in-ios-13.html)

 ## Loop Follow